Facts on fluoride in water, salt and toothpaste – DW – 11/19/2024

 Another meta-analysis found that IQ reductions, if any, occur only when fluoride intake exceeds recommended levels.
 Based on available evidence, it is not possible to definitively conclude whether fluoride causes any form of neurological disorder.

-If fluoride is removed from U.S. drinking water starting January 20, toxicologist Carsten Schleh predicts no decline in neurological disorders but potentially an increase in cavities among children and adults.
+If fluoride is removed from US drinking water starting January 20, Schleh predicts no decline in neurological disorders but potentially an increase in cavities among children and adults.

 This article was translated from the German original.